 This is an idea proposed in 2022 as a Cambridge Computer Science Part II project, and has been completed by Samuel Wedgwood.
-It was supervised by Anil Madhavapeddy as part of my Information Flow for Trusted Execution project.
+It was supervised by Anil Madhavapeddy as part of the Information Flow for Trusted Execution project.

 In 2005, due to licensing disputes, the team behind Linux parted ways with their proprietary source management tool BitKeeper, and needed a new solution.
 This prompted the development of Git, an open-source decentralised version control system (DVCS), which was soon used to manage the source code of Linux.
 Contributions were submitted as patch files, which contained just the differences that the contribution made, to an email list, which were reviewed and applied to the central Git repository for Linux.